Don't Use These Terms

 - TERF: A TERF is a Transgender Exclusionary Radical Feminist.
 As the name implies, they’re radical feminists that don’t think transgender women count as women when they start talking feminism.
 Basically, it implies that you still see transgender women as men and therefore your feminism views them as men.

-- TRANSPHOBIC: This term causes a lot of harm, because it is a very offensive thing to be but it is also a very easy thing to be.
-It can be as subtle as using the wrong words or as powerfully obvious as excluding transgender people from your sexual preference. (i.e. gay men who say they’ll never be interested in trans men, because what they’re saying is that they still see trans men as women and therefore they don’t apply to their homosexuality) Think about it in terms of the fact that it’s hurting another person.
+- Transphobic: This term causes a lot of harm, because it is a very offensive thing to be but it is also a very easy thing to be.
+It can be as subtle as using the wrong words or as powerfully obvious as excluding transgender people from your sexual preference. (i.e., gay men who say they’ll never be interested in trans men, because what they’re saying is that they still see trans men as women and therefore they don’t apply to their homosexuality) Think about it in terms of the fact that it’s hurting another person.
 It’s really easy to hurt another person.
 Sometimes, you don’t mean to and it happens.
 Sometimes, you don’t think that something you’re saying will be hurtful.
 But if the endgame is that it hurts, then it still hurts.
 The same is applicable here.
 Intent means nothing in the face of fact.
 Even if you don’t intend to hurt someone, you might because you’re still capable.
 Even if you don’t intend to be transphobic, your words might be.
-(All of the terms in the WHAT NOT TO SAY section are transphobic, as an example)
+(All of the terms in the "don't use these terms" section above are transphobic, for example.)